Overview

 SQL Server

-Section titled “SQL Server”- Data Vault Physical Data Warehouse — A Data Vault architecture with physically materialized tables on SQL Server.
+Section titled “SQL Server”- Data Vault Physical Data Warehouse: a Data Vault architecture with physically materialized tables on SQL Server.

-- Data Vault Virtual Data Warehouse — A 3-tiered Data Vault solution with views-based integration and presentation layers.
+- Data Vault Virtual Data Warehouse: a 3-tiered Data Vault solution with views-based integration and presentation layers.

-- Persistent Staging Area (PSA) — A staging pattern with delta detection using stored procedures on SQL Server.
+- Persistent Staging Area (PSA): a staging pattern with delta detection using stored procedures on SQL Server.

 Microsoft Fabric